richardgu26/Econometrics/README.md

+# Econometrics
-# This page contains information about Michael Creel's graduate level econometrics notes.
+Michael Creel's graduate level econometrics notes, example code, and support programs

 ## There are a couple of unusual thing about these notes:
 - they are available in editable form, so that you can modify them to suit your needs.
 They are however copyrighted, so you should learn about the GPL before modifying and distributing them.